-Graduate Fellowships provide 9-month stipends of $22,500 for first-year graduate students, essential for the recruitment of top doctoral students.
+Graduate Fellowships provide nine-month stipends of $22,500 for first-year graduate students, essential for the recruitment of top doctoral students.

 Career Development Professorships provide an annual stipend of $50,000 used to recruit and retain talented young faculty.
 The stipend complements their compensation with funds for special research, speaking engagements, conferences and publications.

 Endowed Professorships & Endowed Chairs are highly prized by outstanding faculty due to their prestige and academic value.
-Presently, 7% of CANR faculty hold named professorships.
+Presently, 7 percent of CANR faculty hold named professorships.
 An Endowed Professorship/Chair is a most coveted position with funds providing a portion of the professor’s annual expenses.

 The University Board of Trustees sets the endowment income expenditure rate.
-Currently the spending rate is approximately 4.0%.
+Currently the spending rate is approximately 4.0 percent.